What is a stent?

 - you have a history of diabetes

 Though stents are generally effective, there’s still a risk that your arteries may close.
-This is also referred to as restenosis, or re-narrowing.
 Blood clots can occur, and action must be taken to prevent a heart attack.
-Some patients require coronary artery bypass graft surgery (CABG) at this point.
+Some people require coronary artery bypass graft surgery (CABG) at this point.
 CABG involves taking blood vessels from another area of the body or a synthetic blood vessel replacement to bypass blood around the blocked artery.

 You can decrease your risk for blood clots after stent placement by: